-This is a basic recipe in which you can add other vegetables – I add thin slices of summer squash and thinly sliced carrots, and sometimes even kale leaves that have been de-stemmed and torn into bite-sized pieces.
+This is a basic recipe to which you can add other vegetables beyond those in the ingredients list – I add thin slices of summer squash and thinly sliced carrots, and sometimes even kale leaves that have been de-stemmed and torn into bite-sized pieces.

 1 tablespoon olive oil

 4 thin slices fresh ginger; about 2-inches long